China and the Kachin State: Timber

 The Kachin States vast quantity of wooded forests have attracted many Chinese businessmen who work with the KIA in producing, smuggling, and trading Burmese lumber in China.
 In the first ten months of 2013 alone, more than two million cubic meters of logs were shipped from Kachin through Ruili.
 This has contributed to deforestation in the region, as well as a large source of revenue for the rebel army.

-Border Disputes
+Border disputes

 The Myanmar-China border is notoriously porous and blurred.
-Although the more than ten million people travel across the official border Checkpoint is in Ruili each year, there is no wall or guard legitimizing political boundaries anywhere along the border.
+Although more than ten million people travel across the official border checkpoint in Ruili each year, there is no wall or guards legitimizing political boundaries anywhere along the border.
 Because of this, the majority of migrants are thought to enter and exit the countries illegally.
 For most Kachins, this is a daily routine in order to sell their goods or find work in China.

 Refugees

-Tens of thousands of Internally Displaced Persons have fled the fighting in the Kachin State to seek refuge in China and refugee camps.
+Tens of thousands of internally displaced persons have fled the fighting in the Kachin State to seek refuge in China and refugee camps.
 In April 2014, China sent a large number of armed border guards to patrol its border with the Kachin State and part of the Shan State.
 Additionally, China has closed down its major border checkpoints indefinitely and suspended its acceptance of Burmese refugees into the Yunnan Province.